+Workspace

+Project

+Ð Project with multi-file compilation

+Group of files

+Group excluded from the build

-Group of files, part of multi-file compilation
+Σ Group of files, part of multi-file compilation

-Group of files, part of multi-file compilation, but excluded from the build
+Ξ Group of files, part of multi-file compilation, but excluded from the build

 Object file or library

-Assembler source file
+R Assembler source file

-C source file
+F) C C source file

-C++ source file
+C+ C++ source file

 Source file excluded from the build

-Header file
+Б Header file

-Text file
+ĥ Text file

 HTML text file

 Control file, for example the linker configuration file

 IDE internal file

 Other file

 The column that contains status information about option overrides can have one of three icons for each level in the project:

-Blank There are no settings/overrides for this file/group.

-Black check mark There a

-There are local settings/overrides for this file/group.

-Red check mark

-There are local settings/overrides for this file/group, but they are either identical to the inherited settings or they are ignored because you use multi-file compilation, which means that the overrides are not needed.

-The column that contains build status information can have one of three icons for each file in the project:

-Blank The file will not be rebuilt next time the project is built.
+• The column that contains build status information can have one of three icons for each file in the project: Blank The file will not be rebuilt next time the project is built.
 Red ball The file will be rebuilt next time the project is built.
 Small red dot The file is being rebuilt.

 The column contains status information about version control.
-For information about the various icons, see Subversion states, page 106.
+For information about the various icons, see Subversion states, page 107.